Welcome to Ongar Health Centre

 Please note that as of the 1st November 2019 The Ongar Health Centre will no longer accept cash as a method of payment.
 We will however take all electronic payments for prescriptions, letters and medicals etc.

 The link below will take you to our Zero Tolerance Policy

 The West Essex Evening and Weekend GP service, is now provided by Herts Urgent Care (HUC), this service offers additional, pre-booked appointments at convenient times to suit your needs.

 If you have booked an Evening or Weekend appointment in West Essex via your GP surgery and need to cancel or change it, please ring NHS 111 and select option 3.

 Home Visiting Service

 Epping and Ongar are extremely lucky to have commissioned a Home Visiting Service for patients.
-This is provided by Amanda Lee and Maxine Finch, both of whom are experienced paramedics.
+This is provided by Amanda Lee who is an experienced paramedics.
 If your GP thinks it suitable, you may be visited by the Home Visiting Service who work in very close liaison with our Neighbourhood practices of Ongar Health Centre, The Limes, Epping High Street and Abridge surgeries.